plawson/lambda-arch/k8s/hdfs/charts/README.md

 # HDFS charts

+**Credits:** This is an exerpt of [kubernetes-HDFS](https://github.com/apache-spark-on-k8s/kubernetes-HDFS/tree/master/charts) repo.
+The charts/hdfs-k8s/values.yaml storage classes have been modified to suit the environment.

 Helm charts for launching HDFS daemons in a K8s cluster.
 The main entry-point chart is `hdfs-k8s`, which is a uber-chart that specifies other charts as dependency subcharts.
 This means you can launch all HDFS components using